patzm/dotfiles/README.md

 ```

 To get legacy tray icons / applets working again, e.g. for Nextcloud, install the [Gnome extension _AppIndicator and KStatusNotifierItem Support_](https://extensions.gnome.org/extension/615/appindicator-support/).

+### Firefox (browser)
+A GitHub Gist token and config file are required for the user dictionary sync to work.
+Check [`python-gist`](https://pypi.org/project/python-gist/) for the details.

 ### macOS
 Run